 Productivity is a major ingredient for the operations of a company’s fleet to be successful.
 However, if a third party maintenance provider has provided satisfactory productivity metrics, but the fleet’s downtime is out of control, then the shortfall in unit availability will create larger operational problems.

 QUALITY FLEET SERVICE

 All fleet stakeholders search for quality service that they can count on.
 So it’s very important to know how third-party maintenance providers evaluate and monitor their service quality.

-Hiring technicians at the right level is important for job satisfaction and key to staffing a shop at peak efficiency with the right mix of technicians.
-Investing in technicians’ on-going education helps to ensure that there are opportunities for advancement and will attract top level candidates.
-By offering competitive wages and a comprehensive array of benefits will also aid greatly in attracting well qualified technicians.
+Hiring technicians at the right level is important for job satisfaction and a key to staffing a shop at peak efficiency with the right mix of technicians.
+Investing in technicians’ on-going education helps to ensure that there are opportunities for advancement and will attract top-level candidates.
+By offering competitive wages and a comprehensive array of benefits will also aid greatly in attracting well-qualified technicians.

-Fleet Maintenance service providers program should include employee benefits package that is competitive in local area.
+Fleet Maintenance service providers program should include an employee benefits package that is competitive in local area.

 - Medical Insurance coverage